yichenzhu1337/justplay/README.md

 More to come :)

 <h3> Update Guide </h3>
+<p> Every time an update has been made in the backend, run these commands </p>
 <ol>
   <li> Install Laravel: "composer install" </li>
   <li> Install Laravel: "composer update" </li>